Ironhorse Roman, the "Chief"

 Ironhorse Roman 226 Tall Oak Irvine, CA 92603

-As an accomplished boxer by the time he was in the sixth grade [yes, the sixth grade], The Chief’s skill level was such that he soon ran out of sparring partners for his age and weight class.
+As an accomplished boxer by the time he was in the sixth grade, his skill level was such that he soon ran out of sparring partners for his age and weight class.
 His only option was to spar with the high school boys who were bigger, faster and stronger.
 Being outclassed night after night, the Chief realized he would have to make some adjustments in his fighting tactics, because he would not succumb to defeat; the Chief does not know the word quit.

 As the Chief continued his quest for manhood and acceptance, he realized that speed and agility in delivering rapid-fire strikes (fists and feet) were a better approach against bigger and stronger opponents than just mere determination.
 The Chief began to implement a new approach in his street fighting, which unfortunately, was forced upon him almost daily.
 It was not long before the Chief’s attackers were no match for his ever-developing skills.
 These childhood experiences, even though at the time the Chief did not realize it, were the roots of his martial arts training.

 The Chief has worked on the hit television series “Walker, Texas Ranger”.
-He is a songwriter (Tall Bear) and new author.
+He is a songwriter of a tune called TallBear and new author.
 His first book "The Apprentice Warrior" is about practical self-defense for the beginner.
 His latest novel "The Invisible Tribe" is now available.
 He has just finished the sequel, a suspense novel "Iron Horse, the Medicine Man" about the discrepancy and injustices within all the Indian Tribes that have casinos.
+He is an avid golfer and carries a 9 handicap.
 Today, the Chief splits his time living in Southern California and Dallas, TX, He offers personal instruction in American Kenpo (Ed Parker System) and Ironhorse ~ the Red Warrior.